cloud-elements/devportal/docs/guides/formulasC2/index.md

   - /docs/products/formulas/
 ---

-# Overview

-{% include callout.html content="This guide includes steps to use Cloud Elements 2.0.
-Earlier versions of Cloud Elements share much of the same functionality, but you can read information about the earlier version at <a href=../../guides/formulas/index.html>Formulas</a>." type="info" %}
+{% include callout.html content="<i>Building Formulas</i> includes steps to use Cloud Elements 2.0.
+The earlier version of Cloud Elements shares much of the same functionality.
+See documentation specific to that version at <a href=../../legacy/formulas/index.html>Formulas</a>." type="info" %}

 In Cloud Elements you can build **formula templates**&mdash;reusable workflow templates that are independent of API providers.
 Formula templates include triggers, like events or schedules, that kick off a series of steps.
 Formulas support a large variety of different use cases across different services.
 For example, they can keep systems in sync, migrate data between systems, or automate business workflows.